Curated OER

 Constellation Tracking

-In this constellation activity, students pick a constellation to track over time.
+In this constellation learning exercise, students pick a constellation to track over time.
 They measure its altitude and azimuth at least three times.
 They make an experimental design for their research and plot their data.

 Curated OER